vuestorefront/storefront-next13-boilerplate/GUIDE.md

 - Project components
   - Representational components that are designed to fulfill project requirements.
-  - TS types and tests ale located close to the component
+  - TypeScript types and tests ale located close to the component

   Expected file/folder structure: